xaix1999/bitburner/README.md

 start.js - 4.15 GB - A brute force version of a wget with a start of programs.

-stonks.js - 21.70 GB - Stock manager requiring tix and api access.
+shortsticky.js - 26.70 GB - Stock manager requiring tix and api access.

+sinewave.js - 23.70 GB - Stock manger with no requirements.